Yuan3852/gogo-api-demo/OfflineDatalogNote.md

 ---
 ## User Usage Procedure
-1. User clicking on `Sync Data` button to start retrieves offline datalog data from GoGo Board
+1. User clicking on `Sync Data` button to start retrieves offline datalog data from **GoGo Board**
-2. while retrieving data, progress bar will showing with precentage
+2. while retrieving data, progress bar will showing with percentage
-3. when syncing completed, click on `select channel` dropdown, this will showing the channel of retrieved offline datalog data
+3. when data sync is completed, click on `select channel` dropdown, this will showing the channel of retrieved offline datalog data
-4. after selected channel, Chart will rendering the selected channel on screen
+4. after selected channel, Chart will rendering the selected channel records on screen
 ---

 ## WebApp - Development Note